inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part5.md

 ## Conclusion

-In this tutorial, we demonstrated how to leverage Inductiva to efficiently run multiple OpenFAST simulations in parallel.
+Previously, we demonstrated how to leverage Inductiva to efficiently run multiple OpenFAST simulations in parallel.
 While a single OpenFAST simulation may run faster on a high-frequency local machine, scaling up to dozens or hundreds of simulations is where Inductiva truly shines.
 By automating input